matplotlib/CZI_2024-06_mpl/proposal.md

 the grant.

 Python 3.12 exposed a fatal, but hidden, bug on macOS.
-In collaboration with a NASA funded RSE we addressed this issue with bugfix releases for both the current and previous feature releases within two weeks.
+In collaboration with a NASA funded RSE, we addressed this issue with bugfix releases for both the current and previous feature releases within two weeks.

 As community outreach, we ran sprints at Grace Hopper Day Celebration (2022,